-WHEREAS, an estimated 54 million Americans have osteoporosis or low bone mass, and studies suggest that approximately 1 in 2 women and up to 1 in 4 men age 50 and older will break a bone due to osteoporosis; and
+WHEREAS, an estimated 54 million Americans aged 50 years or older have osteoporosis or low bone mass, and studies suggest that approximately 1 in 2 women and up to 1 in 4 men aged 50 and older will break a bone due to osteoporosis; and

-WHEREAS, approximately 1.8 million Medicare beneficiaries suffered approximately 2.1 million osteoporotic fractures a year and osteoporosis-related bone fractures are responsible for more hospitalizations than heart attacks, strokes, or breast cancer; and
+WHEREAS, approximately 1.8 million Medicare beneficiaries suffer approximately 2.1 million osteoporotic fractures a year, and osteoporosis-related bone fractures are responsible for more hospitalizations than heart attacks, strokes, or breast cancer; and

-WHEREAS, the total annual cost for osteoporotic fractures among Medicare beneficiaries was \$57 billion in 2018 and is expected to grow to over \$95 billion in 2040 without reforms, as the population ages.
+WHEREAS, the total annual cost for osteoporotic fractures among Medicare beneficiaries was \$57 billion in 2018 and is expected to grow to over \$95 billion in 2040 without reforms, as the population ages; and

-WHEREAS, in Hawai'i over 6,000 Medicare beneficiaries suffered over 7,500 osteoporotic fractures in 2016; and
+WHEREAS, in Colorado, over 25,000 Medicare beneficiaries suffered over 30,100 osteoporotic fractures in 2016; and

-WHEREAS, an estimated 700 Hawai'i residents on Medicare suffered not just an initial fracture but also a subsequent fracture resulting in estimated costs of over \$15.7 million; and
+WHEREAS, an estimated 3,400 Coloradans on Medicare suffered not just an initial fracture but also a subsequent fracture, resulting in estimated costs of over \$79.2 million in 2016; and

 WHEREAS, osteoporosis and the broken bones it can cause are not part of normal aging.
-Building strong bones begins in childhood and is essential to the prevention of osteoporosis care for our bones is important throughout our lives, but we reach our peak bone mass by early adulthood; and
+Building strong bones begins in childhood and is essential to the prevention of osteoporosis.
+Care for our bones is important throughout our lives, but we reach our peak bone mass by early adulthood; and